+- a) The Executive Chairman

-- a) the Chief Executive Officer ("CEO"); - b) the Chief Financial Officer ("CFO"); - c) the most highly compensated executive officer of the Company, including any of its subsidiaries, or the most highly compensated individual acting in a similar capacity, other than the CEO and CFO, at the end of the most recently completed financial year whose total compensation was more than \$150,000 for that financial year; and - d) each individual who would be a NEO under paragraph (c) but for the fact that the individual was not an executive officer of the Company, and was not acting in a similar capacity, at June 30, 2019.
+- b) the Chief Executive Officer ("CEO");

+- c) the Chief Financial Officer ("CFO");

+- the most highly compensated executive officer of the Company, including any of its subsidiaries, or the most highly compensated individual acting in a similar capacity, other than the CEO and CFO, at the end of the most recently completed financial year whose total compensation was more than \$150,000 for that financial year; and

+- e) each individual who would be a NEO under paragraph (c) but for the fact that the individual was not an executive officer of the Company, and was not acting in a similar capacity, at June 30, 2020.

-The following disclosure sets out the compensation paid, made payable, awarded, granted, given or otherwise provided to each NEO and director for the financial year ended June 30, 2019.
-During the financial year ended June 30, 2019, the NEOs were Robert Baldock (Executive Chairman), Cathy Zhai (CEO), Zaidi Harun (VP, Business Development), and Kelvin Lee (CFO).
+The following disclosure sets out the compensation paid, made payable, awarded, granted, given or otherwise provided to each NEO and director for the financial year ended June 30, 2020.
+During the financial year ended June 30, 2020, the NEOs were Robert Baldock (Executive Chairman), Cathy Zhai (CEO), Zaidi Harun (VP, Business Development), Kelvin Lee (former CFO), Cathy Zhai (former interim CFO), consequently Luther Nip (Interim CFO).